jonathanbossenger/wp-local-env/README.md

 ### PHP version

-By default, all new sites will be running the latest version of PHP (currently 8.1).
-To use the last major version of PHP (currently 7.4), run the following command when setting up a new site:
+By default, all new sites will be running the latest version of PHP (currently 8.2).
+To use the last major version of PHP (currently 8.1), run the following command when setting up a new site:

 ```
-sudo sitesetup mysite 7.4
+sudo sitesetup mysite 8.1
 ```

-Currently, only PHP 8.1 or 7.4 are supported.
+Currently, only PHP 8.2, 8.1, 8.0 and 7.4 are supported.

 ### Installing WordPress